 2. Red – Advocacy Plan:

 The red part is the actual plan.
-It is most similar to the components of a log-frame and features objective, indicators, and key activities.
-But this part of the canvas also summarizes some of the main strategic decision that is necessary to define a campaign, such as:
+It is similar to the components of a log-frame and features a goal and key activities.
+But this part of the canvas also summarizes some of the main strategic decisions that are necessary to define a campaign, such as:

 Is the campaign collaborative or confrontational towards the state?

 Is your focus on evidence-based advocacy or on people-centered advocacy?

 What exactly is your role?
 A facilitator of people’s actions or a campaigner?

 3. Green – Resource Plan:

-In a third step, you should look at the resources you have at hand, and also the resources of your key partners and allies.
+In a third step, you should look at the resources you have on hand, and the resources of your key partners and allies.
 It is important to discuss the timescale (as realistic as possible), the kind of partnership you envisage, for instance joint management, planning or assessment, or even a common campaign secretariat.

 After such a first assessment of resources and a basic understanding of partnerships, you can move on, to plan additional resource requirements and identify potential donors.

-After the group completed a first draft of the canvas, you should go back to all components once again: Make additions where needed, take out irrelevant points, give it more focus, or more coherence.
+After the group completes a first draft of the canvas, you should go back to all components once again: make additions where needed, take out irrelevant points, give it more focus, or more coherence.

-From here you will probably move forward, towards building structures such as partnerships and teams to implement the plan.
-But don’t wear blinders.
-Re-assessing plans, and challenging your analysis is particularly important if you are working in advocacy initiatives.
-Make your canvas visible in the office and give it a thought - from time to time.
+From here you will probably move forward, toward building structures such as partnerships/networks or coalitions and teams to implement the plan.
+But do not wear blinders.
+Re-assessing plans, and challenging your analysis is particularly important if you are working with advocacy initiatives.
+Make your canvas visible in the office and give it a thought—from time to time.

 Impressions: Advocacy Planning supported by the Civil Society Academy in Ranchi, India